mbohlool/client-java/proposal/clients.md

 - client-common: common codes such as spec preporcessing, etc.
 - client-[lang]: where lang is one of java, csharp, js, php, ruby

+Incubation process requirements:

-Champion: TBD
+- Champion: TBD

-Sponsor: TBD
+- Sponsor: TBD

-sig: sig-api-machinery
+- sig: sig-api-machinery

 #Support
 All of these clients are supported by kuberenetes